-Bri Meyer earned her B.A. in Anthropology and English from Augustana College in 2017.
-There, she did much work on language and tourism in Ireland.
-She is currently in her second year as a PhD student at UW-Madison, working on co-species ethnography in the American Saddlebred show horse community—of which she has been a lifelong member.
-Her specific research interests in this area include multi-species, multi-sensory language, collaborative movement, and embodiment.
-She is also extremely invested in discussions on the theory of ethnographic writing, and how the “genre” of ethnography relates to and differs from other genres of literature.
+Bri Meyer is a fifth year PhD dissertator at UW-Madison.
+She does multispecies ethnography working with the American Saddlebred show horse community—of which she has been a lifelong member.
+Her specific research interests in this area include the creation and cultivation of caring bonds across species that are collaborative, embodied, and gendered.
+She is also invested in discussions on the accessibility of anthropology and ethnographic writing, and how the “genre” of ethnography relates to and differs from other genres of literature.

 To learn more about American Saddlebred Horses, visit the American Saddlebred Horse Association at www.asha.net.